Devising a postpartum care plan? Be sure to put these 7 things on your to-do list for a guaranteed comfortable recovery.

 It varies depending on the child.
 My firstborn started sleeping through the night at about 2-months-old, the second child at 17-months-old (yikes), and the third child at 6-months-old.

-The point is, the only way to try to get an adequate amount of sleep is by trying to sleep whenever the baby sleeps.
+The point is, that the only way to try to get an adequate amount of sleep is by trying to sleep whenever the baby sleeps.

 Otherwise, if you stay up all day and don’t go to bed until nighttime, you’re probably going to find yourself feeling pretty miserable and exhausted when your baby starts waking you up every 2-3 hours.